khsoh/kiosk-linux/README.md

 Kiosk setup for Linux.

 This repository contains code to support the setting up of a Linux-based kiosk.
-The following distributions are supported
+The following distributions are supported:

 - [Ubuntu desktop](https://ubuntu.com/download/desktop/thank-you?version=22.04.4&architecture=amd64)
 - [Ubuntu-flavoured distribution](https://ubuntu.com/desktop/flavours)
 - [wattOS](https://www.planetwatt.com) - Version R13

+Note that [Xubuntu](https://xubuntu.org) is probably the lightest Ubuntu flavour that you can use for a kiosk application.

 ## Setup
-1. Download the ISO image:
+1. Download **ONE** of the following ISO image:
 - [Ubuntu desktop](https://ubuntu.com/download/desktop/thank-you?version=22.04.4&architecture=amd64)
 - [Ubuntu-flavoured distribution](https://ubuntu.com/desktop/flavours)
 - [wattOS](https://www.planetwatt.com)